 This press release discloses drilling inventory in two categories: (i) booked locations (proved and probable); and (ii) unbooked locations.
 Booked locations represent the summation of proved and probable locations, which are derived from McDaniel's reserves evaluation effective December 31, 2022 and account for drilling locations that have associated proved and/or probable reserves, as applicable.
 Unbooked locations are internal estimates based on our prospective acreage and an assumption as to the number of wells that can be drilled per section based on industry practice and internal review.
 Unbooked locations do not have attributed reserves or resources.
-Drilling inventory has been adjusted by an internal qualified reserve evaluator for the dispositions completed in early 2023.
+Drilling inventory has been adjusted by an internal qualified reserve evaluator for the dispositions completed in early 2023 and the Viking acquisition completed in late 2023.